travelgateX/documentation-site/content/travelgatex/reference/objects/HotelSearch.md

   "operator": "type",
   "typename": "HotelSearch"
 }
-Results of Avail Hotel.
-Contains all the available options for a given date and itinerary.
+Results from Avail Hotel; contains all the available options for a given date and itinerary
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}